gaurav-js-dev/moudle-federation/readme.md

 ##### Dashboard page /dashboard shows a dummy dashboard page to logged in users only.

-#### Usage
+### Usage

 #### This project uses npm.
 First you have to run each micro frontend app.After cloning this repo cd into each app i.e cd packages/marketing then run following command `npm run start` this will serve each microfront end app on it's own dedicated port.
 To use main container with all apps together browse to localhost:8080

 Note : Auth part is just for demonstration of sub-module.
-To login just click on sign in button with any text there is no validation required.
+To login or sign up just click on sign in or sign up button with any text there is no validation required.
+Without login users cannot access the /dashboard page it will redirect to default root landing page.

 - Container on localhost:8080
 - Marketing on localhost:8081